American pavilion

 The American pavilion is a national pavilion of the Venice Biennale.
 It houses the United States' official representation during the Biennale.

 Organization and building

-The American pavilion was the ninth to be built on the Giardini, but unlike other pavilions, which are built by governments, the American pavilion was privately owned.
+The American pavilion was the ninth to be built on the Giardini, but unlike other pavilions, which are built by governments, the American pavilion is privately owned.
 The three-room Palladian building was constructed in 1930, for the New York Grand Central Art Galleries.
 Ownership transferred to the Museum of Modern Art in 1954 and to the Guggenheim Foundation in 1986.

 For the United States' national representation, a committee of experts select from proposals written by institutions.
 The Advisory Committee on International Exhibitions is assembled by the National Endowment for the Arts and Department of State.
 The months-long process involves an application nearly 100 pages in length and a final embargo before announcement.

 History

 The United States Pavilion at the Venice Biennale was constructed in 1930 by the Grand Central Art Galleries, a nonprofit artists' cooperative established in 1922 by Walter Leighton Clark together with John Singer Sargent, Edmund Greacen, and others.
 As stated in the Galleries' 1934 catalog, the organization's goal was to "give a broader field to American art; to exhibit in a larger way to a more numerous audience, not in New York alone but throughout the country, thus displaying to the world the inherent value which our art undoubtedly possesses."

 In 1930, Walter Leighton Clark and the Grand Central Art Galleries spearheaded the creation of the U.S. Pavilion at the Venice Biennale.
 The pavilion's architects were William Adams Delano, who also designed the Grand Central Art Galleries, and Chester Holmes Aldrich.
 The purchase of the land, design, and construction was paid for by the galleries and personally supervised by Clark.
 As he wrote in the 1934 catalog:

 "Pursuing our purpose of putting American art prominently before the world, the directors a few years ago appropriated the sum of $25,000 for the erection of an exhibition building in Venice on the grounds of the International Biennial.
 Messrs.
 Delano and Aldrich generously donated the plans for this building which is constructed of Istrian marble and pink brick and more than holds its own with the twenty-five other buildings in the Park owned by the various European governments."

 The pavilion, owned and operated by the galleries, opened on May 4, 1930.
 Approximately 90 paintings and 12 sculptures were selected by Clark for the opening exhibition.
 Artists featured included Max Boehm, Hector Caser, Lillian Westcott Hale, Edward Hopper, Abraham Poole, Julius Rolshoven, Joseph Pollet, Eugene Savage, Elmer Shofeld, Ofelia Keelan, and African-American artist Henry Tanner.
 U.S. Ambassador John W. Garrett opened the show together with the Duke of Bergamo.